 Contact@Microchemlab.com | (512) 310-8378

 Cosmetic and personal care products that are intended for storage at room temperature have two options for stability testing, realtime and accelerated testing.
 Many people are unaware that stability testing can be performed at an accelerated rate.
 Accelerated shelf life testing is based on the idea that a product that is exposed to extreme conditions will perish at a faster rate than a product stored and used under normal conditions.
-A general standard for accelerated testing is:
+A general standard for accelerated testing, based on the Arrhenius Equation, is:

-10 weeks at 45 degrees C is equivalent to 1 year at ambient (~21 degrees C) temperature.
+10 weeks at 45 degrees C is equivalent to 1 year at ambient (~21°C) temperature.

 The shelf life of a product is the recommended length of time that perishable items are considered suitable for sale, use, or consumption.
 Determining the shelf life of a cosmetic or personal care product is not easy especially due to the nature of use by consumers.
-You should ask yourself this question when determining the shelf life of a cosmetic product:
+When determining the shelf life of a product, you should ask yourself this question:

 At what level of quality do I no longer want my product to be available to consumers?